Meet the People Behind WEX

 Ken is a member of the Association of Financial Professionals.
 He earned a bachelor’s degree from The State University of New York and a master’s of business administration degree with a finance concentration at Pennsylvania State University.

-At WEX, Nicola leads the corporate development team and is responsible for corporate strategy, corporate development activities including M&A, corporate marketing, and early stage product development.
-Prior to joining WEX, Nicola held several positions of increasing responsibility at Verizon Communications.
-She was most recently vice president, global corporate strategy, where she targeted new business opportunities and created all senior executive communications related to Verizon’s growth strategy.
-Nicola has also previously worked at MCI, Digex, and Iridium.
+At WEX, Nicola leads the corporate development team and is responsible for corporate strategy, M&A, corporate marketing, and new business ventures.
+Prior to joining WEX, Nicola held several positions of increasing responsibility at Verizon Communications and predecessor companies.
+She was most recently vice president, global corporate strategy, where she targeted new business opportunities, identified M&A targets and created senior executive communications related to Verizon’s growth strategy.
+Nicola has also previously worked at Digex, Iridium and the US government.

-Nicola received bachelor’s degrees in economics and Chinese language from Wellesley College and a master’s in international affairs from the Johns Hopkins University School of Advanced International Studies.
+Nicola is active in the community and currently serves as a Trustee on the Portland Symphony Orchestra Board and as a Director on the Center for Grieving Children’s Board.
+She received bachelor’s degrees in economics and Chinese language from Wellesley College and a master’s in international affairs from the Johns Hopkins University School of Advanced International Studies.

 Hilary Rapkin has played a key role in many of WEX’s significant milestones over the past two decades through her expert legal oversight.
 She served as the first general counsel for WEX, helped to create WEX Bank and led the legal team in launching the company’s initial public offering.
 Hilary is responsible for overseeing WEX’s global legal, regulatory compliance, government affairs, and human resources functions.